 |May 21st, 2020|

-There are dozens of ways to make payments today, ranging from ewallets, echecks and online wallets to credit/debit cards and online banking.
+There are dozens of ways to make payments today, ranging from e-wallets, eChecks, and online wallets to credit/debit cards and online banking.
 Millions of users use these dozens of payment methods to shop, eat, dine, entertain and travel.
-However some of these payment methods are more popular than the others.
+However, some of these payment methods are more popular than others.
 A credit card for one is surely one of the most widely used payment methods.
-They are major modes of mobile payments, and are an efficient method of payment by themselves as well whether it is swiping, dipping or simply entering your credit card info onto a payment gateway/portal.
+They are major modes of mobile payments, and are an efficient method of payment by themselves as well whether it is swiping, dipping, or simply entering your credit card info onto a payment gateway/portal.

-VISA inc. is planning the biggest change in fee related to fees levied on merchants for swiping credit cards to receive payments.
+VISA inc. is planning the biggest change in fees related to fees levied on merchants for swiping credit cards to receive payments.
 The interchange fee will change depending on the way a consumer pays for purchases.
 The rates could go up for eCommerce platforms whereas retail services in some sectors like education and real estate may witness a decline.
-The hike will most definitely affect the ‘card not present’ transactions apart from the swipe.
-Card companies are presenting this as a move to see better card acceptance by businesses, however this has two sides to the coin as businesses will move towards card payments, the ecommerce platforms who rely completely on online electronic payments will face the maximum loss.
+The hike will most definitely affect the ‘card not present transactions apart from the swipe.
+Card companies are presenting this as a move to see better card acceptance by businesses, however, this has two sides to the coin as businesses will move toward card payments, the eCommerce platforms that rely completely on online electronic payments will face the maximum loss.

 It still remains to be seen as to what will be the actual implementation policy and thereafter the effect it has on businesses.
 It is also expected that the fee hike may be averted for a few more months.
 Whatever the case, this is going to bring significant changes in the credit card payments market and will be decisive to several small businesses out there.